cjcon90/country-quiz/README.md

   - I want my previous high score to be saved
     - :heavy_check_mark: **Score successfully saves in localStorage on all tested browsers**
   - I was there to be a large pool of questions so that my playing experience is different on each playthrough
-    - :heavy_check_mark: **A total pool of 245 countries and various regions and diffiuclties guarantee long-term replayability**
+    - :heavy_check_mark: **A total pool of 245 countries and various regions and difficulties guarantee long-term replayability**
   - I want to be able to increase the difficulty and take on new challenges as I get better at the game
-    - :heavy_check_mark: **On the hardest difficulty, the game tests on countries with mico-populations as small as 30 people, ensuring difficulty for even the most knowledgeable players**
+    - :heavy_check_mark: **On the hardest difficulty, the game tests on countries with micro-populations as small as 30 people, ensuring difficulty for even the most knowledgeable players**

 - **As the site owner**
   - I want to encourage new users to play the game for the first time
-    - :heavy_check_mark: **Fun animations, colours, sounds and wlecoming explanation in the About section achieve this**
+    - :heavy_check_mark: **Fun animations, colours, sounds and welcoming explanation in the About section achieve this**
   - I do not want first time players to be confused by the game in any way
     - :heavy_check_mark: **An explanatory About page is clearly labelled, accessible in one-click on loading the app and explains the game in full for new users**
   - I want there to be an option for users to share the app through their social media networks